MostAwesomeDude/website/cst.rst

  * Hackabot.
 I didn't write this, and I don't need to write anything else for it.
 Mike's maintaining it and doing just fine.
- * Gallium r300 and r600 drivers.
-Marek's maintaining r300g *de facto*, and
+ * Gallium r300 driver.
+Dave and Marek are maintaining r300g *de facto*.
-   Jerome's r600g ended up getting merged instead of mine.
  * Kong.
 Nothing more to write, I think.
  * Tiger.
 Ditto.
  * Dioxide.
 Porting the last of it to CSound right now, and once that's done,